Harvey Mason Jr.: Career

-In 2012, Mason jr. was the last producer to work with Whitney Houston on her songs "His Eye Is on the Sparrow" and "Celebrate", both for the film Sparkle.
+In 2012, Mason was the last producer to work with Whitney Houston on her songs "His Eye Is on the Sparrow" and "Celebrate", both for the film Sparkle.

-Following the success of Pitch Perfect 2, Get On Up, and Straight Outta Compton, Harvey was music producer for the NBC broadcast of The Wiz Live!, which aired on December 3, 2015.
+Following the success of Pitch Perfect 2, Get On Up, and Straight Outta Compton, Mason was music producer for the NBC broadcast of The Wiz Live!, which aired on December 3, 2015.
 He also produced over 50 songs for the animated musical SING by Universal/Illumination Entertainment, which was released on December 3, 2016.
 The film received two Golden Globe Awards nominations for Best Animated Feature Film and Best Original Song for the song "Faith", produced by Mason and performed by Stevie Wonder and Ariana Grande.

-In 2017, Mason jr. was executive musical producer for Pitch Perfect 3 – the final installment of the Universal Pictures series, as well as the musical reworking of the 1980s classic Valley Girl for MGM, and USA Network's Unsolved, a scripted true crime series based on the murder investigations of Tupac Shakur and Notorious B.I.G.
+In 2017, Mason was executive musical producer for Pitch Perfect 3 – the final installment of the Universal Pictures series, as well as the musical reworking of the 1980s classic Valley Girl for MGM, and USA Network's Unsolved, a scripted true crime series based on the murder investigations of Tupac Shakur and Notorious B.I.G.
 Furthermore, Mason also helmed a similar role, as well as composer on Anthony Mandler's feature debut Monster which was nominated for the 2018 Grand Jury Prize at Sundance.

-In March 2018, Billboard announced that Mason jr. joined the advisory board of Tunedly, an online recording studio for songwriters.
+In March 2018, Billboard announced that Mason joined the advisory board of Tunedly, an online recording studio for songwriters.

-Mason jr. produced the music for NBC's Jesus Christ Superstar Live in Concert!, which aired on April 1, 2018, as well as Bad Times at the El Royale for 20th Century Fox, directed by Drew Goddard.
+Mason produced the music for NBC's Jesus Christ Superstar Live in Concert!, which aired on April 1, 2018, as well as Bad Times at the El Royale for 20th Century Fox, directed by Drew Goddard.
 In 2023, Mason produced MGM biopic Respect, starring Jennifer Hudson as Aretha Franklin.
 He was also one of several songwriters on the 2023 family film, Miraculous: Ladybug & Cat Noir, The Movie, which released on Netflix in most territories.